National Dictionary Day on October 16th annually commemorates the birthday of Noah Webster.

 Webster completed his dictionary during his year abroad in Paris, France, at the University of Cambridge.
 His book contained seventy thousand words, of which twelve thousand had never appeared in a published dictionary before.

-As a spelling reformer, he believed that the English spelling rules were unnecessarily complex so in his dictionary he introduced American English spellings, replacing “colour” with “color”, substituting “wagon” for “waggon” and printing “center” instead of “centre”.
+As a spelling reformer, he believed that the English spelling rules were unnecessarily complicated, so in his dictionary, he introduced American English spellings.
+For example, Webster replaced “colour” with “color,” “waggon” with “wagon,” and “center” instead of “centre.”
 Webster also added American words such as “skunk” and “squash” that did not appear in British dictionaries.
-He believed The United States “should be as independent in literature as she is in politics.”
+He believed the United States “should be as independent in literature as she is in politics.”
 Some of his changes didn’t catch on, however.
-Dropping the silent “e” at the end of some words like the word imagine.
+Dropping the silent “e” at the end of some words like in the word imagine.

 Webster took a more phonetic approach to the development of his dictionary.
 Interestingly, the word didn’t appear when Webster published his dictionary in 1828 at the age of seventy.
 However, of the 70,000 entries, the word phonics is one.
 The dictionary sold 2500 copies.
-In 1840, the second edition was published in two volumes.
-Webster’s 1828 Dictionary is available online.
-By entering the modern-day spelling, the website will produce Webster’s 1828 version.
+In 1840, the second edition published in two volumes.
+Additionally, Webster’s 1828 Dictionary is available online.
+By entering the modern-day spelling, the website generates Webster’s 1828 version.

 Celebrate by learning a new word or two!
-It would be fun to play the dictionary based game, Balderdash.
-Use #NationalDictionaryDay to post on social media.
+Play a fun dictionary-based game, like Balderdash or Scrabble.
+While you celebrate, use #NationalDictionaryDay to post on social media.

-National Dictionary Day was created in honor of Noah Webster’s birthday (October 16, 1758) and was set aside as a day to emphasize the importance of learning and using dictionary skills and increasing one’s vocabulary.
+National Dictionary Day was created in honor of Noah Webster’s birthday (October 16, 1758).
+The observance emphasizes the importance of learning while using dictionary skills and increasing one’s vocabulary.
 Webster is considered the Father of the American Dictionary.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!